SixModLoader/BepInEx.ScriptLoader/README.md

-# ScriptLoader for BepInEx 5
+# ScriptLoader for SixModLoader

-This is a BepInEx 5 plugin that allows you to run C# script files without compiling them to a DLL.
+This is a SixModLoader fork of BepInEx plugin that allows you to run C# script files without compiling them to a DLL.

 This plugin uses a modified version of the Mono Compiler Service (mcs) that allows to use most of C# 7 features.
 The compiler relies on `System.Reflection.Emit` being present!
 As such, Unity games using .NET Standard API (i.e. has `netstandard.dll` in the `Managed` folder)